nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 The performance of :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` is demonstrated in the report below.
 With 7 million recorded events, it is more than 5x faster than the previous example.

-With sub-millisecond response times, this implementation closes the performance gap with event-sourced aggregates, running through at more than 60% of the first example.
+With sub-millisecond application command response times, this implementation effectively closes the performance gap with event-sourced aggregates, running through at more than 60% of the speed.
 This is a good result, considering the much greater complexity of the persistence model required for DCB.

 Another point of interest is the number of new events.
 The "one fact" magic of DCB can be seen by looking at the number of new events at the end of the report (58,440).
 The number of new events is exactly the same as the number of